2022 Grant Application Portal is now OPEN

 CKCF strives to enhance communities by uniting people and investing resources through philanthropy.
 We are committed to building philanthropic resources that will enrich the lives of people who live in our nine-county region encompassing Breckinridge, Grayson, Hardin, Hart, LaRue, Marion, Meade, Nelson, and Washington counties.
 One of the ways we carry out this work is through a meaningful and impactful grants program.

 The nonprofit organizations serving our communities provide vital services and opportunities making this a great place to call home.
 Our nonprofits work to help fulfill their mission and bring new opportunities to our community, but serving a growing region comes with challenges.
 To meet the ever-changing needs of our community, CKCF’s Granted program offers funding opportunities to our local nonprofits.

-CKCF recently announced grant funding totaling over $75,000 to fourteen area nonprofits.
+In 2021, CKCF recently announced grant funding totaling over $75,000 to fourteen area nonprofits.